erfanium/eslint-plugin-fastify/README.md

 If you find this repository useful, please consider starring us on GitHub.
 Your support helps us continue to maintain and improve this project.

 ## Credits
-- `ChatGPT`: thanks to the ChatGPT for this amazing README.md file
+- `ChatGPT`: thanks to ChatGPT for this amazing README.md file